donbright/rust-lang-cheat-sheet/README.md

 There are also several crates that do this.
 Search the web for additional ANSI color features.

-## Metacritic rating

-Rust has an excellent crafting and building system.
-The character models are a bit wide, and combat is lacking.
-Multiplayer is a bit twiddly, as the central server can be hard to find a match on.
-There is a steep difficulty level for beginners.
-These factors make Rust a cult favorite but not a megahit.
-7.3/10.

 ## Thanks

 Based on a8m's go-lang-cheat-sheet, https://github.com/a8m/go-lang-cheat-sheet, and